twsla

 Detect threats using SIGMA rules.

-About SIGAMA
+About SIGMA

 https://sigmahq.io/